kubemove/kubemove/keps/0001-kep-kubemove-hld.md

 Establishing the secure communication between the end points across boundaries can pose as a challenge.
 The actual secure channel establishment is not in the scope of KubeMove but needs to be given a complete thought for data security on the wire.

-## Graduation Criteria
+## Design acceptance criteria

-This KEP is in proposal state.
-To graduate, at least two sponsors are needed as design approvers from two different companies.
+This KEP is in provisional state.
+To move the design into `accepted` state, at least two sponsors are needed as design approvers from two different companies.